-Here were a few solutions that you can try for fixing the “Your computer’s trusted platform module has malfunctioned” error on Windows 10.
+Here are a few solutions that you can try for fixing the “Your computer’s trusted platform module has malfunctioned” error on Windows 10.
 Were you able to get past the TPM error on Windows 10?
 Which solution worked out the best for you?
-Feel free to share your thoughts in the comments section.
+Feel free to share your thoughts in the comments section..
 Follow us on social media – Facebook, Instagram and YouTube.

 Q1.
 How do I fix the Trusted Platform Module has malfunctioned?

 Mostly, clearing the TPM keys will resolve the issue, but in some cases, we need to disable certain Windows components.

 Q2.
 What causes TPM malfunction?

 Trusted Platform Module drivers can be outdated or corrupted which in turn results in TPM malfunctioning.
 Other causes include reimaging computer without clearing TPM.

 Q3.
 How do I fix error 80090016?